zenithtekla/node-express-sequelize-ng2/readme.md

 Packages included:
 - node-angular2 seed for appDev
-- gulp
+- gulp-nodemon-browserSync
 - hbs
-- browserSync
 - ExpressJS server for back-end dev
+- cors
+- Sequelize
+- epilogue
-- pending migration of Sequelize and some good back-end stuffs, RESTful API and CRUD operations done previously from NodeMYSQL repo.
+- continuous migration of Sequelize and some good back-end stuffs, RESTful API and CRUD operations done previously from NodeMYSQL repo.
+- mocha, chai, supertest
+  - Mocha is a test framework while Chai is an expectation one
+  - These two, alongside with Jasmine and Karma facilitate TDD (Test-Driven Development) and BDD (Behavior-Driven Development)
 - Port in use: 3000, 3001, 3002 (BrowserSync UI), 4000